WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Conclusion

 \section{Conclusion}

-In this paper, we expose a new speech threat that adversaries can recover intelligible audio up to 8 kHz from severely aliased pressure sensor data, having a sampling frequency greater than 500 Hz.
-If a target victim speaker unknowingly comes close to the pressure ports and continues a private conversation, the attacker can eavesdrop on the victim’s conversation using our WaLi.
-WaLi can reconstruct audio even if the speaker is different and are not seen by the model during the training time.
-This makes our attack model more flexible compared to previous work.
-Using our WaLi, an attacker can secretly listen natural conversation behind the wall which is least unexpected.
-Moreover, we comprehensively evaluate WaLi using five metrics that have not been done before for speech eavesdropping tasks.
+We expose a new speech \mycolor{threat that can recover} intelligible speech up to 8 kHz from severely aliased pressure sensor data, having a sampling frequency greater than 500 Hz.
+If \mycolor{a victim unknowingly comes} close to the pressure ports and continues a private speech, the attacker can eavesdrop on the victim using our WaLi.
+WaLi can reconstruct audio even if the speaker is different and is not seen by the model during training time. \mycolor{This makes WaLi more flexible compared} to previous work.
+Using our WaLi, an attacker can secretly listen to natural conversation behind the wall that is the least unexpected.
+Moreover, we comprehensively evaluate WaLi using six metrics that have not been done before.

-\Urlmuskip=0mu plus 1mu
+\Urlmuskip=0mu plus 1mu \appendices